 Just like human children, puppies and kittens lose their baby teeth.
 These teeth are also called "milk teeth" or in medical terms, deciduous teeth.
 They are then replaced by permanent adult teeth.
-The process can be a bit disconcerting, but it's perfectly normal.
-In rare cases, your kitten may need dental care to be sure its teeth fit properly in its mouth.
+The process can be a bit disconcerting, but it's perfectly normal and you only need to regularly examine your cat's mouth.
+In rare cases, your kitten may need dental care to be sure her new teeth fit properly in her mouth.

 Kittens are born without any teeth at all.
 Their first teeth (usually the incisors at the front of the mouth) begin to appear at about two weeks of age.
 The baby teeth are a bit translucent, and not very big.
 These teeth are sometimes called "milk teeth."

 Two weeks later, you should notice their fangs growing in.
 By the time they are six weeks old, their "premolars" will have appeared.
 All of these 26 teeth are deciduous, meaning that they will drop out and be replaced by adult teeth.